kiwijos/vteam-demo-app/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+# SvelteKit map using MapLibre GL JS

+A web map application with SvelteKit using MapLibre GL JS.

+### API KEY

+Create a `.env` file

+Open the `.env` file, you will need to add **MAPTILER_API_KEY** with your own MapTiler API key.

+Your MapTiler account access key is on your MapTiler [Cloud](https://cloud.maptiler.com/account/keys/) account page.

+:information_source: If you don't have an API KEY, you can create it for free at https://www.maptiler.com/cloud/